fmbot-discord/docs/docs/commands/tracks.md

 ### .whoknowstrack (`.wktr`, `.wt`)

-Shows who in your server listened to an track you're currently listening to or the one you're searching for.
+Shows who in your server listened to current track or the one you're searching for.

 Note that the playcount for the user that requested the command will always be up to date.